IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** In the Customer Portal for OBS registration must the UMS hostname be entered in lowercase?

-**A:** Yes the UMS hostname must be entered in lowercase else Error #38 will occur during device onboarding.
+**A:** Please pay attention that hostnames should be spelled everywhere the same way (case-sensitive).
+The UMS hostname specified during the configuration of the IGEL Onboarding Service must be written exactly as in the UMS.

 **Q:** What are the steps to onboard an OS 12 device?